nickseewald/website/content/authors/martin/_index.md

   url: "https://www.med.upenn.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Assistant Professor of Biostatistics at the University of Pennsyvlania Perelman School of Medicine"
+bio: "PhD Student in Biostatistics at the University of Pennsyvlania Perelman School of Medicine"

 # interests:
 # - Causal Inference